alok27a/Virtual-Energy-Trading-App/README.md

 *   **The 11 AM Bidding Deadline:** The official specification requires an 11 AM deadline.
 This rule is implemented in the backend, but with a crucial modification for a simulation tool:

     > **The 11 AM UTC deadline is enforced ONLY for bids placed for the** _**current day**_**.** This is a deliberate design choice to allow users the flexibility to run simulations on **any historical data**.
 Without this exception, it would be impossible to test past market scenarios.

+## Future Roadmap

+This platform provides a strong foundation for a more advanced energy trading simulation.
+Potential future enhancements include:

+*   **Advanced Charting:** Integrate more sophisticated charting libraries to include technical indicators like moving averages, volume profiles, or candlestick charts for price data.

+*   **Portfolio Management Page:** A dedicated dashboard page to view all-time P&L, trade history across all dates, and overall performance metrics.

+*   **More Complex Bid Types:** Introduce other common bid types found in energy markets, such as block bids (linking bids across multiple hours) or virtual bids.

+*   **Risk Management Features:** Allow users to set daily loss limits or position size limits to practice disciplined trading.

+*   **User Leaderboard:** Implement a competitive leaderboard to rank traders by their weekly or monthly P&L, fostering engagement.

+*   **Machine Learning Integration:** Develop a feature that uses historical data to suggest potentially profitable trading hours or price points based on machine learning models.